 Wilderness Trapping Methods

 STONY CREEK, NY | Johnny Thorpe is a name well-known to generations of trappers and fur takers across North America.
-His documented fur catches broke records throughout the 1960's and his pioneering exploits as a long-liner were recounted in magazines such as Fur, Fish, Game, in rousing tales that inspired many trappers, amature and pro alike.
+His documented fur catches broke records and his pioneering exploits as a long-liner were recounted in magazines such as Fur, Fish, Game, in rousing tales that inspired many trappers, amature and pro alike.
 He trapped all over the country and taught many professionals his successful methods.

 Johnny Thorpe's Bad Medicine